mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/cronjobs.rst

   #
   # m h  dom mon dow   command

-At the bottom of the File you can add your personal cronjobs.
+At the bottom of the file you can add your personal cronjobs.
-To keep it simple our recomandation is to create a script with all commands you want (described in the commands section of the Code-Documentation).
+To keep it simple our recommendation is to create a script with all commands you want (described in the commands section of the code documentation).
-This script you can easily schedule once a week with cronjob.
+You can easily schedule this script to run once a week with cronjob.

   ``0 0 * * 0 bash /path/to/script``